-Our 100-watt Renogy panel charges our one 12-volt deep cycle marine battery.
+Our 100W folding solar suitcase charges our Lithium Iron Phosphate battery, both made by Renogy.
 Just a few hours of direct sun a day keeps the battery topped off.
 We use the battery to run our LED rope lighting, to charge our phone and computer devices, our ceiling fan (arguably the best single improvement we made to our tiny home), and an invertor for any AC appliances.

 The key to using a solar panel system is minimizing what needs electricity.
 We can make great meals without the normal appliances you'd find in a traditional American kitchen!
 For coffee, we heat water and pour it into a French press, toast bread on a griddle, make waffles on an Amish waffle iron, and reheat food in a pot/pan on our 2-burner propane stove.
 The only electric kitchen appliance we have is a stick blender, but we can only use it when we are plugged into shore power.